 This means by putting more effort and care into your program, it becomes easy to set up new employees with the information and tools they need.
 This sets them up for success right from the first day.

 If your remote onboarding program is a good one, it can reduce turnover, increasing employees’ loyalty to an organization.

 In fact, employee turnovers can be addressed with a good onboarding program.
-An onboarding process should begin right after sending the offer letter to your employee.
+An onboarding process should begin right after sending the Job offer letter to your employee.
 Send a welcome email and avoid the paperwork on day one so the day can be full of celebrations and introductions.